 On March 17, 2020, a Casablanca court issued Radi a four-month suspended prison sentence and a fine of 500 Moroccan dirham (US$52) for allegedly insulting a judge in a tweet he posted in April 2019, according to news reports.

 On June 22, 2020, Amnesty International released a report alleging that the Moroccan government used Pegasus, a software developed by Israeli cybersecurity company NSO group, to hack Radi’s phone between January 2019 and January 2020.
 Moroccan authorities denied those allegations in a statement issued on June 26, 2020, according to Reuters.

 CPJ spoke with five Moroccan journalists and press freedom advocates who believe the charges are retaliation for Radi’s critical reporting, and in particular his work for the Bertha Challenge Fellowship.
 They told CPJ that Moroccan authorities often use trumped-up sexual based charges, which are difficult to prove, to keep defendants in prison, citing the cases of Moroccan journalists Taoufik Bouachrine and Soulaiman Rassouni, who both face charges of sexual assault.

-Radi is held in solitary confinement at the Oukacha prison in Casablanca, according to Kandil.
-Radi suffers from asthma and his family sends him medications to treat the condition, according to his friend.
+Radi is held in solitary confinement at the Oukacha prison in Casablanca, and he suffers from asthma and Crohn’s disease, for which his family sends medication, according to his friend.

-The Ministry of Justice, which oversees the state prosecutor’s office, did not return CPJ’s email request for comment on Radi sent in October 2020.
-The NBJP did not return CPJ’s requests for comment sent to its official Facebook page in September 2020.
+The Ministry of Justice, which oversees the state prosecutor’s office, did not return CPJ’s email request for comment on Radi sent in September 2021.
+The BNPJ did not return CPJ’s requests for comment sent to its official Facebook page in September 2021.